DarkGuardsman/ImageMerger/README.md

 * key: merge -> son array of string containg paths to bmerge images
 * key: merge_all -> Optional (true/false) true for merging all merge images onto each base. false to generate a new image per merge image per base.
 * key: output -> Optional (string) path to output folder
+* key: scale -> Optional (true/false) true will scale images, false will not scale
 * key: tasks -> array of objects or paths to load, can't be used with the above keys

 ### Example-Data: